fossxo/fossxo-gdd/source/technical-design/ui.rst

             Y value is 0.0.
         Add the offset to each widget Y value thus vertically centering the group of widgets.

-There are likely other ways to stack the content.

 ..  rubric:: Footnotes